tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 #### Ultraviolent match for PpW European Ultraviolent Championship - Stanisław van Dobroniak (c) v Alex Arthur

 The challenger enters with a full set of items, wearing a white PpW T-shirt.
-His equipment includes a suspiciuosly long cardboard box.
+His equipment includes a suspiciously long cardboard box.
 Out comes the champion with a chair and two championship belts.

 Referee Kornel is unable to work after being busted open in previous match, so Michael HT announces his replacement.
-Out comes Johnny Blade in a long leeather coat.
+Out comes Johnny Blade in a long leather coat.
 He takes a mic to cut a promo.
 He says there is nobody crazy enough to officiate such a match - except for him.
 Johnny drops his coat, showing a referee shirt underneath.
 He requests a deal: in exchange for officiating this match, Z is to lift his ban on Ultraviolent Championship titleshots.